Bullying: How parents can help

 Childhood bullying can have lifelong consequences.
 Listen to your child's concerns.
 Then help your child stop bullying in its tracks.By Mayo Clinic Staff

 Bullying was once considered a childhood rite of passage.
-Today, however, bullying is recognized as a serious problem.
-To help your child handle bullying, learn to recognize it — and understand how to respond.
+Today, however, bullying is recognized as a serious problem that can affect a child's physical health, emotional well-being and academic performance.
+To help your child handle bullying, learn to recognize it, prevent it and respond.

-Bullying is a form of aggression, in which one or more children repeatedly and intentionally intimidate, harass or harm a victim who is perceived as unable to defend him- or herself.
-Bullying can take many forms.
-For example:
+Bullying is a form of aggression, in which one or more children repeatedly and intentionally intimidate, harass or harm a victim who is perceived as less powerful.

 - Physical.
 This type of bullying includes hitting, tripping and kicking, as well as destruction of a child's property.